 Services Objective Strategies Community Care Services; 1.1 To be a community that cares for its aged and frail and those less fortunate than others.
 1.1.1 Continue to deliver, expand and improve aged cares services through effective business planning and management.
 1.1.2 Continue to deliver relevant and effective seniors programs.
 1.1.3 Plan for and provide ongoing support for people with disabilities to feel included within the community.
 1.1.4 Monitor trends and reform in aged a care including funding opportunities.
 Property Services 1.2 To ensure the aging population has housing choice.
 1.2.1 Collaborate with residential care providers to increase the number of residential care places in within the Shire Youth Services 1.3 To be a community that embraces its youth so that deep intergenerational bonds are formed.
-1.3.1 Plan for and deliver activities for the Shire's youth cohort in line with the Youth Plan.
-1.3.2 Facilitate the delivery of a youth services community hub to provide a centre for youth interaction.
-Community Safety and Fire Services 1.4 To ensure the community has the resilience to respond and protect itself from danger and disasters.
+1.3.1 Plan for and deliver activities for the Shire's youth cohort in line with the Youth Plan.1.3.2 Facilitate the delivery of a youth services community hub to provide a centre for youth interaction.
+Community Safety and Fire Services 4 To ensure the community has the resilience to respond and protect itself from danger and disasters.
 1.4.1 Coordinate and support the ongoing functions of the Local Emergency Management Committee.
 1.4.2 Provide adequate resources to ensure the Shire is well prepared for a disaster or danger that may confront its community.
 1.4.3 Continue to deliver a range of fire management services to the community in partnership with the State and local volunteer services.

-Objective Strategies 1.5 To provide a safe environment for the entire community to enjoy.
+Services Objective Strategies Community Safety and Ranger Services To provide a safe environment for the entire community to enjoy.
 1.5.1 Provide support for community safety through education and awareness raising programs.
 1.5.2 Develop, implement and review the Shire's Community Safety Plan.
 1.5.3 Work in partnerships with the community and other levels of government and organisations to achieve lasting improvements in community.
 1.5.4 Provide a well-resourced and responsive rangers service for the community.
-1.6 To ensure the Shire is free of anti social graffiti vandalism.
-1.6.1 Provide a responsive graffiti management service.
-1.6.2 Promote and support positive urban art programs within the Shire.
-1.7 To improve, create and promote a healthy environment and lifestyles for the community.
+Graffiti Removal Service 1.6 To ensure the Shire is free of anti social graffiti vandalism.
+1.6.1 Provide a responsive graffiti management service.1.6.2 Promote and support positive urban art programs within the Shire.
+Health Services To improve, create and promote a healthy environment and lifestyles for the community.
 1.7.1 Review, develop and implement "world class" environmental health policies and procedure.
-1.7.2 Monitor trends in public health to ensure the Shire and its community are prepared for public health risks.
+1.7.2 Monitor trends in public health to ensure the Shire ar its community are prepared for public health risks.
 1.7.3 Prepare and implement a Local Community Health & Wellbeing Plan.
-1.8 To support local community groups to grow, prosper and shape the future of Kalamunda.
+Community Development Services 1.8 To support local community groups to grow, prosper and shape the future of Kalamunda.
 1.8.1 Provide leadership and management assistance to local community groups and organisations.
 1.8.2 Identify and partner in funding opportunities to support the financial sustainability of local community groups.
 1.8.3 Proactively investigate opportunities that facilitate the establishment and/or growth of local community groups with a common interest.
 1.8.4 Support and encourage opportunities to increase volunteering within the Shire.
 1.8.5 Provide developmental programs and initiatives to support community leadership and sustainability of community groups.
-1.5 To provide a safe environment for the entire community to enjoy.
-1.6 To ensure the Shire is free of anti social graffiti vandalism.
-1.7 To improve, create and promote a healthy environment and lifestyles for the community.
-1.8 To support local community groups to grow, prosper and shape the future of